Orlando First-Time Visitor Tips

 - Families or groups traveling to Orlando can also opt for one of many spacious suites at our hotels and resorts.
 Found at all price points, suites often come with convenient amenities like kitchenettes, separate living rooms and washers/dryers.

-There’s a lot to see and do in Orlando, but we’re also a wide-ranging destination, with 20-plus miles separating Walt Disney World in the south and Winter Park in the north.
+There’s a lot to see and do in Orlando, but we’re also a wide-ranging destination, with 20-plus miles separating Walt Disney World in the south and Winter Park and other points of interest in the north.
 Happily, we offer plenty of ways to get around.

 - Did you know that Orlando has three airports?
-In addition to Orlando International Airport (MCO), the area is serviced by Orlando Sanford International Airport (SFB) just 30 miles from downtown Orlando, and Orlando Executive Airport (ORL) close to downtown.
+In addition to Orlando International Airport (MCO), the area is serviced by Orlando Sanford International Airport (SFB) about 40 minutes from our main tourism districts, and Orlando Executive Airport (ORL) close to downtown, approximately 20 minutes from our tourism districts.

 - If you’re planning to explore more than one area or theme park in Orlando, you might want to opt for the convenience of a rental car.
-With most major rental car companies located onsite at Orlando International Airport and many hotels, visitors will find the move from air to ground transportation seamless and easy.
+With most major rental car companies located onsite at MCO, SFB and many hotels, you will find the move from air to ground transportation seamless and easy.

 - Check with your designated hotel or resort ahead of time to determine if shuttle service is provided to and from theme parks and the airport.